 There are also two joints which make up the ankle: the true ankle joint where the tibia, fibula, and talus meet; and the Syndesmosis joint between the tibia and fibula, held together by three groups of ligaments.
 Encasing the joint is the joint capsule, which contains fluid allowing for smooth movement of the joint surfaces.

-A broken ankle is most often caused by a sudden, forceful twisting or rotating of your ankle; rolling your ankle; tripping or falling; or trauma, such as that from a car accident, or if you come down hard on your foot as when jumping from a high level.
+An ankle fracture is most often caused by a sudden, forceful twisting or rotating of your ankle; rolling your ankle; tripping or falling; or trauma, such as that from a car accident, or if you come down hard on your foot as when jumping from a high level.

 Symptoms of a broken (fractured) ankle